eea/eea.docker.rancher.clairscanner/README.md

 First three fields are the same per rancher host and can be used to identify it.

 After scanning all local images, the container stops.

+### Environment variables

+* CLAIR_URL - the url of the Clair server, defaults to http://clair:6060
+* LEVEL - the minimal level of CVEs that send an error, default "Critical"

+### clair-scan-status

+* "OK" - when the scan was done, no unapproved CVEs found
+* "ERROR" - when the scan was done, unapproved CVEs were found
+* "WARNING" - there is a problem with the scanning of the image ( the scan was not done )